-Here's a short overview of the Aiven PostgreSQL's web console.
+Here's a short overview of the Aiven for PostgreSQL's web console.
 The console is where the magic happens and you can launch your fully managed databases in seconds!

 Signing up to Aiven is simple and only requires your name, email address and a choice of password.
 Account is activated by clicking an activation link sent via email immediately after submitting the signup form.